basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

 ### Basic Operations

-The first major difference is that strongly consistent Riak involves a different set of operations from [[eventually consistent|Eventual Consistency]] Riak.
+The first major difference is that strongly consistent Riak involves a different set of operations from [eventually consistent][concept eventual consistency] Riak KV.
 In strongly consistent buckets, there are four types of atomic operations on objects:

 * **Get** operations work just as they do against